aws-samples/amazon-ec2-mac-getting-started/faq.md

 1. <a name="live">**Do EC2 Mac instances support live migration?**</a>

     No, EC2 Mac instances do not support live migration.
-EC2 Mac instances are only offered as bare metal instances on dedicated hosts.
+EC2 Mac instances are offered as bare metal instances on dedicated hosts.

 1. <a name="burst">**Do EC2 Mac instances support network burst capabilities?**</a>

     No. EC2 Mac instances do not support network burst capabilities.
-EC2 Mac instances are only offered as bare metal instances on dedicated hosts.
+EC2 Mac instances are offered as bare metal instances on dedicated hosts.

 1. <a name="virt">**Do EC2 Mac instances support Intel virtualization features, such as VT-d and VT-x?**</a>

     Yes.
 EC2 Mac instances support both VT-d and VT-x.
-EC2 Mac instances are only offered as bare metal instances on dedicated hosts.
+EC2 Mac instances are offered as bare metal instances on dedicated hosts.

-1. <a name="m1">**When will EC2 Mac Instance support Apple M1 chip?**</a>

-    The mac1.metal instances are based on the 2018 Mac mini, which leverages an Intel Core i7 processor.
-They do not contain the M1 processor that Apple released in November 2020.
-Incorporating hardware which includes the M1 is currently on the roadmap for 2021.

 ---